 At the end of 24 weeks the results demonstrated that those who completed the study decreased body weight by an average of 12%, free testosterone by 22%, LH/FSH ration by 36% and fasting insulin by 54%.
 It’s also important to mention that the researchers also reported non-significant decreases in insulin, glucose, testosterone, HBA1c and perceived body hair also decreased.

 What is even more incredible, two women became pregnant during the study despite previous infertility problems!
-If that doesn’t tell you there is something too look at then I don’t know what will.
+If that doesn’t tell you there is something to look at then I don’t know what will.

-As always, we need a lot more research before we can definitively say what the best approach to treating PCOS is but with some of the early studies and anecdotal stories giving these kinds of results, I think it would be difficult to not consider Keto a top option!
+As always, we need a lot more research before we can definitively say what the best approach to treating PCOS is but with some of the early studies and anecdotal stories producing these kind of results, I think it would be difficult to not consider keto a top option!